-Deal-Breakers, Red Flags To Look For In Online Dating Profiles, Photos, Bios, Prompts, Messaging and Communication.
+Deal-Breakers, Red Flags To Look For In Online Dating Profiles, High-Angle Photos, No Full Body Photos, Defensive Language, Lazy Low-Effort Bios, Prompts, Messaging and Communication.

 It’s very tempting to jump into the deep end and immerse yourself with dating apps.
 Dating apps are addictive and seemingly simple and straightforward to use.
 But with a new medium come a number of ways your efforts and intentions can come off negatively or the wrong way.